 How the heck do they do those boosts?!

-It’s against the rules for a synchronized swimmer to touch the bottom or side of the pool during a routine.
-Boosts — even when an athlete is catapulted
+It’s against the rules for an artistic swimmer to touch the bottom or side of the pool during a routine.
+Boosts — even when an athlete is catapulted into

 What if my swimmer needs to miss practice due to illness, injury or for another reason?